Akuli/the-simple-noteprogram/README.md

     $ sudo rsync -r * /usr/local
     $ sudo chmod a+x /usr/local/bin/the-simple-noteprogram

 Uninstalling is a bit more complicated.
-We need to find the installed files and then remove them.
-Remember that `/path/to/install-prefix` is the path to the `install-prefix` you downloaded, __*not*__ to the directory you installed to!
+We need to find the installed files and then remove them. __Remember that `/path/to/install-prefix` is the path to the `install-prefix` you downloaded, *not* to the directory you installed to.__

     $ cd /path/to/install-prefix
     $ find -type f -exec sudo rm /usr/local/{} \;